SwarabRaul/DevJams22-SAPS/README.md

 # **DevJams22-SAPS**

-## Introduction
+## **Introduction**

+We are making a software, that will help the disable community all over the globe.
+Our application provides all the necessary tools for one to communicate without and issues.

 <br>

-## Objectives
+## **Objectives**

-- To make a robust system that enables digital accessibility amoung differently abled persons.
+- To make a robust system that enables digital accessibility among differently abled persons.
 - To connect with emergency contacts and provide immediate help.
-- To provide our bussiness with our API, so as to help them use our tools to make their products more user friendly to the disabled community.
+- To provide our business with our API, so as to help them use our tools to make their products more user friendly to the disabled community.

 <br>

-## Our Proposed Solution
+## **Our Proposed Solution**

 - We propsed to create an app, which caters to the objectives stated above.

 <br>

-## Features
+## **Features**

 - To toggle between light, dark and low vision(Color Blindness) modes to see the perfect fit.
 - To use already existing technolgy with ML and AI to provide a way for the mute to communicate with ease, even with those that don't know about the 'Indin Sign Language'.